Last Updated on

-Research has found that prednisone can slightly raise the likelihood of the foetus experiencing birth defects and low birth weight.
+Taking prednisone can slightly raise the likelihood of birth defects and low birth weight in babies.
 However, prednisone in early pregnancy carries a smaller risk.
-Further, prednisone has been known to raise the risk of the baby developing an oral cleft by four times.
+Prednisone has been known to raise the risk of the baby developing an oral cleft by four times.

-Around seventy per cent of prednisone patients experiences an increase in body weight because of prolonged use of prednisone.
+Around seventy per cent of prednisone patients experience an increase in body weight because of prolonged use of prednisone.

-Since prednisone is known to impact your health as well as your pregnancy, it pays to keep a few precautionary tips in mind before employing the medication:
+Since prednisone is known to impact your health as well as your pregnancy, you must follow a few precautionary tips before taking this medication:

 - Always consult a doctor before using prednisone while you are pregnant.
-Further, please follow their dosage and timing recommendations strictly.
+Furthermore, do follow their dosage and timing recommendations strictly.

 - Oral prednisone is more likely to affect the foetus as a higher amount enters the bloodstream, so you can obtain the inhalant form as an alternative.

-Studies show that early term foetuses are not affected by prednisone mostly because the placenta prevents the drug from entering the amniotic fluid.
-Further, the baby’s liver is unable to activate prednisone until after the first trimester.
+Studies show that early-term foetuses are not affected by prednisone mostly because the placenta prevents the drug from entering the amniotic fluid.
+Furthermore, the baby’s liver is unable to activate prednisone until after the first trimester.
 Prednisone can cause severe complications in pregnant women but is often recommended even during pregnancy as the effects of the ailments treated by it are far worse.